vgstation-coders/vgstation13/codebase_structure.md

 As this codebase uses different languages and tools, the folders can be divided in the following categeories:

 	- `DM`: contains code written in the DM language, which is what players in the game interact with.
-	- `Ressources`: contains icons, sounds, or another media related to the game.
+	- `Resources`: contains icons, sounds, or another media related to the game.
 	- `Game files`: contains files produced by the game, such as logs.
 	- `External tool`: contains a tool using non-DM language which players interact with.
 	- `Build tool`: contains a tool which is used to build the project or in development.